John Torode: Career

-He began his cooking career at the age of 16, after leaving school to attend catering college.
+Torode began his cooking career at the age of 16, after leaving school to attend catering college.
 He moved to the United Kingdom in 1991.
-A year later he began working at Le Pont de la Tour and Quaglino's as a sous chef for the Conran Group under Terence Conran.
+A year later he began working at Le Pont de la Tour and Quaglino's as a sous-chef for the Conran Group under Terence Conran.
 While working at Quaglino's, Torode first met Gregg Wallace, whose company supplied the vegetables for the restaurant.

-He cooked on ITV's This Morning in 1996, and continued in that role until 2000.
+He started cooking on ITV's This Morning in 1996, and his role as a successful guest chef is ongoing.
 In 1998, his cookbook The Mezzo Cookbook won the James Beard Foundation Award for "Best Food Photography".
 He opened his former restaurant in Smithfield, London in 2000, called Smiths of Smithfield.
 After a year, he opened a second restaurant, called Cafeteria, near Notting Hill Gate.
 Its closure made way for larger projects.

 Torode has presented a show for the Good Food channel in the UK alongside former Celebrity MasterChef contestant Hardeep Singh Kohli, called New British Kitchen.
 The show aimed to feature the impact of imported cuisines in Britain.
 Other television work has included an appearance on the BBC's The Magicians, which saw Torode and Wallace participate in a stunt by magicians Barry and Stuart which hung the pair off the side of the Tate Modern in London.
+In 2001 Torode shot a 12-part series for Taste CFN called Sea Breeze in which he travelled around the Balearic Islands cooking with local chefs and visiting popular tourist attractions.

 He presented the 2014 series John Torode's Australia; the 10 episodes retrace the flavours of John Torode's childhood and the people that inspired his passion for food as he travels the country to go back in time.
-It has been hosted on BBC Good Food and has so far had three reruns.
-John Torode's Australia was also recorded as having the largest viewing figures on BBC Good Food in 2014.
+It has been hosted on BBC Good Food and had three reruns.
+John Torode's Australia was also recorded as having the largest viewing figures on Good Food in 2014.
 In 2015, he presented John Torode's Argentina as part of the BBC Two series A Cook Abroad, looking specifically at the country's production, cooking and consumption of beef.
-The episode explored the history and culture behind Argentina's great beef production and included Torode joining a group of gauchos on a working livestock ranch, before ending at a restaurant in Mendoza where cooking beef is regarded as being an art form.

-Torode was featured on BBC News as one of the people behind the project 'Come..Eat Together!'
-The project encourages the elderly to get together in the community and enjoy food together, encouraging a better social existence and an air of security in their lives.